 Feeling exhausted and fatigue in recovery.

-Feeling lethargic, exhaustion, inability to get on with day to day chores, inability to lose weight, feeling foggy, crazy and confused.
-If you are feeling any of these after a narcissistic relationship, they are all normal feelings when you start your journey of recovery into the rediscovery of a new improved happier self.
+Feeling lethargic, exhaustion, inability to get on with day to day chores, inability to lose weight, gain weight, feeling foggy, crazy and confused.
+If you are feeling any of these after a narcissistic relationship, they are all normal feelings when you start your journey of recovery into the rediscovery of a new, improved happier self.

-A narcissistic relationship puts you under great strain in all areas of your life.
-There can be financial stress and physical stress, slowly your body may stop fighting, try to get you to rest so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.
+A narcissistic relationship puts you under considerable strain in all areas of your life.
+There can be financial stress and physical stress, slowly your body may stop fighting, try to get you to rest, so it doesn’t shut down, it’s your minds way of protecting you, from outside influences, you just don’t know it at the time.

 It affects individuals, differently in the extent of the symptoms you might have.

-Study’s have been done, that finding the positives in situations, focusing on the positive, helps you to heal, keep going you can find the positives and you will, then you need to make a conscious effort to keep telling yourself these, if you can not switch your thoughts, the write down 5 things you are grateful for, no matter how hard you have to search to find them, find them, start with one thing you can be thankful for, then build up to two, as you progress through recovery, if you take a step back and start finding negatives, stop and write down 10 things you’re great full for, as you move through recovery, you will be able to find more.
+Study’s have been done, that finding the positives in situations, focusing on the positive, helps you to heal, keep going, you can find the positives.
+You will.
+Then you need to make a conscious effort to keep telling yourself these, if you can not switch your thoughts, then write down five things you are grateful for, no matter how hard you have to search to find them, find them, start with one thing you can be thankful for, then build up to two, as you progress through recovery, if you take a step back and start finding negatives, stop and write down more things you’re grateful for, as you move through recovery, you will be able to find more.